Person using a smartphone to send a message

 Second, a single-sentence restatement of what you need and any relevant deadline.
 "I'm looking to finalize the scope by the end of this week, so I wanted to check whether you'd had a chance to review."
 This surfaces the context without repeating everything.

 Third, an easy call to action.
 "If you have any questions or need anything from my end, just let me know — otherwise, I'd appreciate a quick confirmation when you get a chance."
-Give them a path to reply that requires minimal effort.

 What Not to Say in a Follow-Up

 Certain phrases derail polite follow-up emails even when everything else is right.

-Avoid:
+"Just checking in" — overused, signals nothing specific, and makes the ask seem inconsequential.
+"As per my previous email" — widely recognized as one of the more passive-aggressive phrases in professional correspondence.
 "Please advise" — formal to the point of coldness.
 "Let me know your thoughts" or "Could you confirm either way?" is warmer and more conversational.

 For a broader foundation on email writing best practices, how to write a professional email covers the structural principles that apply to follow-ups and all other types of professional correspondence.